TunaBicim/Verilog-SingleCycleProcessor/README.md

-# Lab 3 - Single Cycle Processor
+# Single Cycle Processor
-This is the implementation of a single cycle processor that uses ARM ISA.
+This is the implementation of a single cycle processor that uses an architecture that is similar to MIPS architecture and has a custom ISA that runs on it.